Professors Daniel S. Nagin and Joan Petersilia awarded the 2014 Stockholm Prize in Criminology

 The prize will be awarded at a ceremony in the City Hall Stockholm Criminology Symposium 2014, organized by the Swedish Crime Prevention Council.

-The Stockholm Prize in Criminology is an international prize established with the support of the Ministry of Justice and the Torsten Söderberg Foundation.
-It is awarded annually with a prize sum of SEK 1 million in connection with the Stockholm Criminology Symposium organized by the Swedish National Council for Crime Prevention.
+" Award The Stockholm Prize in Criminology is an international award established with the support of the Ministry of Justice and the Torsten Söderberg Foundation.
+It is awarded annually, with a prize of one million kronor, in conjunction with the Stockholm Criminology Symposium organized by the Swedish National Council for Crime Prevention.

-The prize is awarded for outstanding achievements in criminological research or for the practical application of research results relating to crime control and the promotion of human rights.
+The prize is awarded for outstanding achievements in criminological research or for the practical application of research findings regarding crime prevention and the promotion of human rights.

-- a better understanding of the causes of crime at individual and structural levels
+– increased knowledge regarding the causes of crime at the individual and structural levels

-- more effective and humane public policies in the treatment of offenders
+– more effective and humane public policies regarding the treatment of offenders

-- a better understanding of alternative crime prevention measures, both in the justice system and in civil society
+– increased knowledge of alternative crime prevention measures, both within the judicial system and civil society

-- improved methods to reduce abuse of authority in the justice system on a global scale.
+– improved methods for reducing abuse of authority within the judicial system on a global scale.

-The prize was awarded for the first time in the City Hall in June 2006 with the Jerry Lee Foundation as the original contributor.
+The award was presented for the first time at City Hall in June 2006, with the Jerry Lee Foundation as the original sponsor.